SaraLerma/The-Pragmatic-Programmer/README.md

 - **Increase productivity**: changes localized, less time developing and testing, reusing components, and combining orthogonal components.
 - **Reduce risk**: diseased components are isolated so less likely to spread symptoms to the rest of the system.
 The resulting system is less fragile because if you make changes in a particular area and provoke problems, they are restricted to that area.
 Orthogonal systems are better tested.

-**Eliminate effects between unrelated things** - design components that are self-contained, independent, and have a single, well-defined purpose.
+<span style="color:lightgreen;">**Eliminate effects between unrelated things**</span> - design components that are self-contained, independent, and have a single, well-defined purpose.

 ### Design orthogonal systems